xwqian1123/mStrain/README.md

 # Installation
 ### 1. Create a new environment <br/>
-To create a new environment, you should use the conda command.<br/>
+Create a new environment using the conda command.<br/>
 ```
 conda create -n py39 python=3.9.16
 ```